ej-jp/TRPL-PVK/README.md

 # TRPL-PVK
-Matlab implementation for the determination of carrier (electron or hole) diffusion coefficient (diffusion length) using transient photoluminescence decay (TRPL) experimental data.
-Diffusion coefficient is obtained by sum squared error minimization procedure between the theoretical curve obtained from the one-dimensional finite element diffusion model and the experimental decay.
+Matlab implementation for the determination of carrier (electron or hole) diffusion coefficient (diffusion length) using transient photoluminescence decay or time resolved photoluminescence (TRPL) experimental data.
+Diffusion coefficient is obtained by the sum squared error minimization procedure between the theoretical curve obtained from the one-dimensional finite element diffusion model and the experimental decay.

 ![Figure 1](https://github.com/ej-jp/TRPL-PVK/blob/master/img/Graph1.png)